in

 May Hong’s menu is simple, and it’s not overwhelming to choose what to order.

-There are pictures and a traduction for people who are foreign to Vietnamese food.
+There are pictures and a translation for people who are unfamiliar with Vietnamese food.
 The prices are supposed to be affordable, but with the current inflation and compared to Vietnam prices, some might think it’s starting to feel a tad expensive.
 13 euros for a Pho Dac Biet is still around the median price for the same dish in a Vietnamese restaurant in Lognes.

 Closer look to the May Hong Menu

-As always, in Vietnamese restaurant, you’ll find mostly specialties, like Pho Dac Biet, Bun Bo Hue, Bun Rieu, etc. in France, Vietnamese restaurant serves very different food from the one you usually cook at home.
+As always, in a Vietnamese restaurant, you’ll find mostly specialties, like Pho Dac Biet, Bun Bo Hue, Bun Rieu, etc. In France, Vietnamese restaurants serve very different food from the one you usually cook at home.

-Most precisely food that would be a bit hard to cook as well at home.
-My parents tried to make Pho many times at home, but it honestly doesn’t compared at all to the one you can find in these type of restaurants.
+Most precisely, food that would be a bit hard to cook well at home.
+My parents tried to make pho many times at home, but it honestly doesn’t compare at all to the one you can find in these types of restaurants.

 The Experience